 The tone in which you pick up every call matters.
 A caller should always hear your smile over the phone.
 Keep your mindset on making someone’s day better just because they spoke with you.
 A smile and an adaptive tone help accomplish that.
 Our businesses don’t exist without clients.
 So, as tough as your day might be, try to be grateful that someone chose to call your office and view their call as an opportunity to help them out.
 As Dolly Parton says, “If you see someone without a smile, give them yours.”

-One of my favorite quotes by Theodore Roosevelt is, “People don’t care how much you know, until they know how much you care.”
-Welcome the caller and sound as if they’re all that matters at the moment.
-If you’re a solopreneur, a receptionist, or if you simply manage all incoming calls, you might be rushed to get the caller off the line so you can complete another task.
+One of my favorite quotes by Theodore Roosevelt is, “People don’t care how much you know until they know how much you care.”
+Welcome the caller and sound as if they’re all that matters now.
+If you’re a solopreneur, a receptionist, or simply manage all incoming calls, you might be rushed to get the caller off the line so you can complete another task.
 Trust me, they can feel it!

 With the world’s shift to automation, the most powerful tool you have is the power of human connection.
 The human voice and human connection are irreplaceable.
 As Celinne Da Costa said in an interview with Thrive Global, “Human connection is the new premium.”

-Elevate your first impressions with these helpful tips.
 Remember, you always make the first impression, but it’s within your power to make it a positive one.
 Whether you are looking for a legal answering service or a dental answering service, you can count on Abby Connect to make sure your customer service is unforgettable.
-Try us out for 14 days, completely free, to see how we can free up more billable hours for your team and help you serve more clients!
+Try small business answering service out for 14 days to see how we can free up more billable hours for your team and help you serve more clients!